mpaulweeks/bookmarks-jekyll/_posts/2018-06-23-ping-pong-animation-hero-theme.md

 <video file="e03_yelling_zoom.mp4"></video>

 Immediately, Smile loses his drive to win and sloppily hands the game to Kong.
-Like his many games with Peco over the years, he can't help but take pity on someone who bases their life around ping pong.
+At this point, Smile just doesn't care about winning.
+When he plays against Peco or Kong and sees their fragile ego and status laid bare, he hesitates to take that away from them.
+Why take this so seriously?
+As he says to Kazama earlier in the episode:

 <video file="e03_creepy.mp4"></video>

+> [I play] table tennis to kill time.
+>
+> Devoting your life to table tennis is nonsense.
+It's beyond comprehension.
+It's creepy.

 After this match and Koizumi's strong scolding, Smile quickly transforms fully into the "emotionless" robot.
 For the next several episodes, he doesn't hesitate to crush even former friends like Sakuma.
 Witnessing this, and feeling left behind, Peco is finally so discouraged he throws away his ping pong paddle.